As trainers, we all know how boring didactic presentations are for learners.

 How can you get learners excited about and involved in learning?

-- Lead self-directed learning activities.
+- Practice the Golden Rule.
 Self-directed learning places the responsibility for assimilating and integrating the discussed material onto the learner.
 You can apply self-directed learning by setting objectives and implementing small group exercises, case studies, and games.

-- Engage through effective questions.
+- Assess with effective questions.
 Never present more than 8 to 12 minutes of information without asking questions to stimulate involvement and interactivity, clarify understanding, and verify learners' ability to apply the knowledge, skills, and behaviors in an on-the-job situation.

-- Employ a takeaway tool.
+- Sustain the learning.
 A "Key Takeaway" section allows learners to determine how they will use the learned information back on the job.
 Learners should complete their key takeaway section at the close of each day of a session and at the conclusion of the session.